Dumbbell Back Workout at Home (No Bench Required)

 • The narrow grip focuses on traps,

-• And the wider focuses on the entire shoulder girdle.
+• The wider focus is on the entire shoulder girdle (Best Option).

 • Furthermore, the wider grip allows for some cheating movement, which allows you to lift more weight.